Atest of self-managed cognitive-behavioral therapy (CBT) conducted live

 and strategies to manage anger or sleep problems.

 The PTSD symptoms of patients improved in both study arms, although the CBT

 three-month follow-up, and 18 at the six-month follow-up.
-At three months,

-significantly fewer PTSD, depression, and anxiety symptoms.
+CBT arm had significantly fewer PTSD, depression, and anxiety symptoms.

 The difference at six months between the two arms might be explained by the